LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 Appendix: Butcher tables
 =========================

 Here we catalog the full set of Butcher tables included in ARKODE.
+We group these into four categories: *explicit*, *implicit*, *additive* and symplectic.
-We group these into three categories: *explicit*, *implicit* and *additive*.
 However, since the methods that comprise an additive Runge--Kutta method are themselves explicit and implicit, their component Butcher tables are listed within their separate sections, but are referenced together in the additive section.

 In each of the following tables, we use the following notation (shown for a 3-stage method):